ablab/quast/README.md

 For the optional submodules:
 - Time::HiRes perl module for GeneMark-ES (needed when using `--gene-finding --eukaryote`)
-- Java 1.8 or later for GRIDSS (needed for SV detection)
+- Java 1.8 or later for GRIDSS (needed for the structural variation detection)
-- R for GRIDSS (needed for SV detection)
+- R for GRIDSS (needed for the structural variation detection)

 Most of those tools are usually preinstalled on Linux.
 MacOS, however, requires to install the Command Line Tools for Xcode to make them available.